abstractqqq/myVNTemplate/README.md

 ### Known issues:

-1. Mac export cannot be played (Not sure why...).
-However, windows and html exports work fine.
-Haven't tested on Linux.
+1. Mac export will be considered corrupted.
+Most likely you will need to do the command line trick to run it.

 ### Documentations